mitre-cyber-academy/2018-ectf-insecure-example/README.md

 simple example that meets the minimum functional requirements for the 2018 MITRE eCTF competition.
 Use this code at your own risk!

+## Updates

+### Fixed return types

+This update fixes the type for the return value from `create_account` and `create_atm`.
+These functions previously returned string types, but the requirements state that the functions must return an xmlrpclib.Binary type.
+This update fixes the example code so that it is consistent with the requirements.

+### Interface Additions

+This update adds simple status functions to the admin interface and the atm provision interface.
+These updates were needed to help simplify testing.
+The rules document was also updated to reflect this change.

+One new function was added to the admin interface:
+* `ready_for_atm` returns `True` only when the bank is ready for ATM(s) to connect to its bank interface on port 1337.
+Use this functon to ensure that no ATM is started until the bank is ready to accept connections.

+Three functions were added to the provision interface:
+* `ready_for_hsm` returns `True` only when it is ready and waiting for an HSM to connect.
+* `hsm_connected` returns `True` only after the HSM has connected and synced with the ATM (it has been identified as an HSM).
+* `card_connected` returns `True` only after a card has connected and synced with the ATM (it has been identified as a card).

 # Getting started

 ## Installing Dependencies